Pierre-Sassoulas/grey-handling/README.rst

 have to throw at least 20 coppers if Alice refuses your offer.
 The addon does not suggest that Alice give you her skin the trade would not be very fair for her but you could compensate more.

+And if Alice also has GreyHandling, then she will share information with you when activating the addon and vice versa:

+So your GreyHandling could knows that Alice had 19 tough jerky before you grouped, or that for Alice, heavy leather is junk that she sell to NPC but for you it's a valuable crafting material.
+So it will suggest more and better exchanges.